AntonioMonzo4/AntonioMonzo4/README.md

 Full-Stack Developer
 --------------------

-I am a full stack web developer with a solid background in Web Application Development (DAW) and proven experience as an independent developer.
-I have a comprehensive command of creating and maintaining applications and websites, covering both front-end and back-end development.
-I specialize in modern technologies such as HTML, CSS, and JavaScript, ensuring optimized user experiences and visually appealing designs.
-I am driven by the pursuit of innovative solutions and continuous improvement, always staying updated with the latest trends to deliver high-quality and efficient web products.
+Here is the translation of your text into English:

+---

+I am a student of the Advanced Vocational Training Program in Web Application Development at IES Juan de Herrera, with graduation expected in May 2025.
+Since April 2022, I have been working as a freelance Web Developer, designing and creating customized solutions that combine functionality, attractive design, and optimal performance.
+Throughout this experience, I have learned to adapt to the specific needs of each client, developing projects from scratch and delivering results that exceed expectations.

+My technical skills include advanced proficiency in **HTML, CSS, and JavaScript**, along with solid experience in **PHP, Bootstrap, Java**, and databases such as **MySQL**.
+I specialize in the end-to-end development of websites, covering both the visual aspects and the implementation of efficient and secure systems.
+I am constantly exploring new technological horizons, with a particular interest in emerging fields such as **artificial intelligence**, **robotics**, and **3D printing**—areas that inspire my creativity and motivate my pursuit of innovative solutions.

+In my recent professional experience, I had the opportunity to collaborate at BJDRONES, where I not only developed customized websites but also worked directly with clients to understand their needs and transform their ideas into real solutions.
+This experience strengthened my ability to communicate clearly, anticipate potential problems, and manage projects with a structured, results-oriented approach.
+I firmly believe in the value of empathy and collaboration, qualities that enable me to integrate seamlessly into diverse teams and contribute with a positive and constructive perspective.

+I am a curious individual, deeply committed to continuous learning, which drives me to stay up to date with the latest technologies and industry trends.
+At the same time, I take pride in my ability to remain organized and prioritize tasks in demanding environments, always focused on achieving team and project goals.
+My approach blends technical expertise, creativity, and a proactive vision that seeks to go beyond the conventional.

+With these skills and an attitude geared toward constant growth, I am ready to add value to challenging projects and contribute to achieving the goals of an organization that shares my passion for technology and innovation.

+---

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [amonansu@gmail.com](mailto:amonansu@gmail.com)